BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

 2. Loading The New Plugin
 -------------------------

 After you have generated your Python plugin/filters, close the current instance of DREAM3D-NX.
 Now, from the same Anaconda command prompt as before:

-- Export the `PYTHONPATH` environment variable and have that point to a folder that you will be saving your new plugin into or a folder that holds your currently in-development plugin.
+- Export/Set the `PYTHONPATH` environment variable and have that point to a folder that you will be saving your new plugin into or a folder that holds your currently in-development plugin.
 Set the `SIMPLNX_PYTHON_PLUGINS` environment variable to the name of your plugin.
 Multiple plugin names should be separated by commas.

     **MacOS/Linux**